 The rest of the ride is an easy ramble down the coast, during which you will experience several small communities worth hanging out in—Short Beach, Oceanside, Netarts, and Pacific City—one killer vista point (Anderson’s Viewpoint at about mile 22.
 Watch for it over your R shoulder—it’s just an unsigned dirt turn-out), an unmissable hike (the Cape Lookout Trail—see Afterthoughts below), one nice climb (up and over the Cape Lookout ridge), and lots of views along two shallow bays.

 Once you reach the coast, the route is easy to follow—just stay as close to the ocean as you can.
 I got lost once.
 Leaving Netarts, I took my eye off Moore’s route sheet and missed the R onto Netart’s Bay Rd.
 If you do that, you’ll stay on Hwy 131 and climb an unnecessary hill to an inland intersection signed “Cape Lookout State Park” to the R. Follow that R back to the coast and your route.
-This is also the route you’ll take if you opt for Short Ride Version #2 in Deleting Miles just below.
+This is also the route you’ll take if you opt for Short Ride Version #2 in Shortening the route just below.

 Afterthoughts: As you leave the coast to climb over the Cape Lookout ridge, you’ll pass the prominent Cape Lookout Trailhead on your R. From this trailhead a beautiful hiking trail heads out to the cape itself.
 It’s 5.2 miles round trip, all gentle downhill going out, gentle uphill coming back, through rare and magnificent old-growth Sitka Spruce to a spectacular ocean overlook.
 By no means do you need to walk all of it.
 Even a short jaunt takes you into a very special and spiritual place.